My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 The moment you spy something you’re even *maybe* interested in, pick it up and carry it around or put it in your cart while you decide.
 Trust Kadie on this one.

-Alright, now that we know where we’re going and have a plan for what to do when we walk in the store to protect our mental health, here are my tricks for finding the good stuff and deciding what to buy and what to leave behind.
+Alright, now that we know where we’re going and have a plan for what to do in-store to protect our mental health, here are my tricks for finding the good stuff and deciding what to buy (and what to leave behind) when shopping for thrifted home decor.

 Do An Initial Browse By Color, Shape, Material & Texture

-Every time I enter a thrift shop, I make a beeline to my desired section of the store and do an initial scan for my preferred materials, shapes and textures.
+Every time I enter a thrift store, I head straight to the home decor section and scan for my favorite materials, shapes, and textures.

 Don’t Be Afraid To Move Stuff Around & Dig